Frequently Asked Questions

 Never use the Uturn handle in cases and environments where the dogs can pull you over or down and/or escape into traffic.
 Large or strong dogs should be well-behaved and never lunge for objects, persons or animals or have been trained to immediately stop on command.
 Do not let children use the handle.
 Practice using the handle in a safe environment.
 Do not use the handle if the dogs cannot be controlled and/or near traffic or other hazards or in crowded places.
 Use by adults 18 years or older.

 Another caution/warning is for leash encirclements that get wrapped around the handler’s legs.
-It is possible to lose your balance when stepping out or over leashes that have wrapped around you.
+It is possible to lose your balance when stepping out or trying to step over leashes that have wrapped around you.
 Always use caution, lower the handle and step out carefully before the entanglement becomes too tight.

 (This safety information is also included in the combined Safety chapter).